 Who Can Join the CPLC?

-The CPLC is only available to students who are new to UNC Charlotte, who have declared Psychology as their major, and who have sophomore or higher standing.
+The CPLC is only available to students who are new to UNC Charlotte (i.e., in their first semester), who have declared Psychology as their major, and who have sophomore or higher standing.
 Preference is given to students with junior standing.

-Complete the online application, which involves your writing two short essays.
+Complete the online application, which involves answering the following, open-ended questions:

 Frequently Asked Questions About the CPLC